 The Journal welcomes reports on research into different treatment methods and techniques which includes randomized controlled trials, along with systematic and occasional narrative (usually on invite) reviews, meta-analyses and studies or articles that are thought provoking and ignite an interest in the dynamic developments which are taking place in the world of Orthodontics.
 The journal publishes high quality original research, systematic reviews & meta analyses, interesting and unusual case reports, short communications ,book reviews ,communications and other features seeking to being insightful and informative for both researchers and clinicians.

 The SAGE Author Gateway has some general advice on how to get published, plus links to further resources.

 3.3.1 Make your article discoverable

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-Journal of Indian Orthodontic Society adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Journal of Indian Orthodontic Society adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.